JCT College of Engineering and Technology

-JCT College of Engineering and Technology located in Pichanur Village, Madhukarai (via) Coimbatore in the state of Tamil Nadu in India, was established with the objective of providing education to all especially the down trodden and rural population.
+JCT College of Engineering and Technology (AUTONOMOUS) located in Pichanur Village, Madhukarai (via) Coimbatore in the state of Tamil Nadu in India, was established with the objective of providing education to all especially the down trodden and rural population.
 The Shri Jagannath Educational Health and Charitable Trust started the college.

 It opened for the academic year of 2009-2010.

 It aims at providing students with opportunities to interact with industries, knowledge, values and hands on training.